A Race Against Time: Preserving AV Media

 Length: 9 minutes, 34 seconds

-Alan Lewis, Audiovisual Archivist & Consultant, and George Blood, President of Safe Sound Archive, discuss contracting for reformatting from the perspective of the institution, as well as the perspective of the vendor.
+Alan Lewis, Audiovisual Archivist & Consultant, and George Blood, President of George Blood, L.P., discuss contracting for reformatting from the perspective of the institution, as well as the perspective of the vendor.
 Mr. Lewis and Mr. Blood provide tips on the institutional process, how an institution can approach vendors, and what needs to be included in a statement of work.

 - Blood, George and Alan Lewis.
 “Contracting for Reformatting Services.”

-George Blood, President of Safe Sound Archive and Alan Lewis, Audiovisual Archivist & Consultant, provide a step-by-step process of contracting for reformatting services, including the procurement process, writing a statement of work, and selecting a vendor.
+George Blood, President of George Blood, L.P. and Alan Lewis, Audiovisual Archivist & Consultant, provide a step-by-step process of contracting for reformatting services, including the procurement process, writing a statement of work, and selecting a vendor.

 - Lewis, Alan.
 “Audiovisual and Archival Products, Services, Repairs, and Information Suppliers.”
 Updated February, 2009.